adamsiemaszkiewicz/ubs-mcp-poc/README.md

 **🔗 Core Responsibility: One Client ↔ One Server Communication**

 Each `MCPClient` manages a single connection to one MCP server, following the official 1:1 relationship pattern.
+The client automatically detects and supports both **STDIO** and **HTTP** transports based on configuration.

 ##### **🏗️ Basic Architecture Flow**